micromarket-lk/micromarket-v1-backend/README.md

 Kubernetes enables vertical scaling, allowing individual microservices to handle increased load by allocating more resources to them.
 This ensures that critical services can handle higher traffic without compromising performance.

 ---

-This concludes the documentation for the backend architecture of the application.
-It covers the technology stack, cloud infrastructure, containerization using Docker, and scalability through Kubernetes.
-The microservice architecture provides flexibility and scalability, while the combination of Oracle and AWS Clouds ensures a robust and reliable hosting environment.